aashutoshav/Computer-Vision-Project-1/README.md

 - +5 pts: `my_cond2d_freq()` in `part4.py`
 - +5 pts: `my_deconv2d_freq()` in `part4.py`
 -->
-- +70 pts: Code (The autograder will give a mark breakdown once it runs your code)
+- +50 pts: Code (The autograder will give a mark breakdown once it runs your code)
+- +5 pts: Code (Part 4 as extra credit)
+- +50 pts: Report
-- +30 pts: Report
+- +5 pts: Report (Part 4 as extra credit)
 - -5*n pts: Lose 5 points for every time you do not follow the instructions for the hand-in format

 ## Submission format